majakasprzyk/majakasprzyk/README.md

 Hello  👋 My name is Maja and I am from Poland.
-I’m currently taking part in front-end developer course.
-I would like to increase my knowledge of html, css, Java Script, React and Redux.

 Have a nice day. :)
 <!--